 “Human infections with bird flu viruses can happen when virus gets into a person’s eyes, nose or mouth, or is inhaled.
 This can happen when virus is in the air (in droplets or possibly dust) and a person breathes it in, or possibly when a person touches something that has virus on it and then touches their mouth, eyes or nose.
 The spread of bird flu viruses from one infected person to a close contact is very rare, and when it has happened, it has not led to continued spread among people.”

-The virus is showing up in milk and meat.
-Federal officials are just now starting to collect samples of both to determine how far the virus has spread.
-It has been detected in 36 herds since the end of March.
-If I were a betting man I would wager that a lot more herds have become infected.
-The US Government does not offer any incentive for cattle farmers to report that they are dealing with sick animals.
+The virus was showing up in milk and meat.
+Federal officials were just starting to collect samples of both to determine how far the virus had spread.
+This is a difficult task, in part because the US Government does not offer any incentive for cattle farmers to report that they are dealing with sick animals.

-With 20% of milk samples testing positive, the virus is probably far more widespread than originally predicted.
-The FDA has said that preliminary tests indicate pasteurized milk is safe to drink, since the pasteurization process kills the virus.
+The virus is probably far more widespread than originally predicted.
+The FDA has said that preliminary tests indicated pasteurized milk is safe to drink, since the pasteurization process kills the virus.
 Officials warn against consuming raw milk or cheese made from raw milk.

 The USDA is testing ground beef with PCR—polymerase chain reaction—a technology that can detect fragments of virus.
-Scientists are criticizing the USDA for waiting nearly a month before releasing critical data that would allow public health officials to craft a response.
+Scientists criticized the USDA for waiting nearly a month before releasing critical data that would allow public health officials to craft a response.

 The Good News: